Teyras/ConfigMapper/doc/design.md

 option value type.
 If the number in the configuration file cannot fit in the specified type, an exception is thrown when the file is loaded.

+## Working with enumeration types

+We decided to map enumerations to the Java `enum` type.
+This helps enforce type safety, as opposed to working with strings.
+On the other hand, there has to be a way to alias `enum` constants so that their names don't have to match the options in the configuration files.
+The `ConstantAlias` annotation facilitates that.

 # The `ConfigMapper` class

 The `load` and `save` methods work with a tree structure based on the